 Virginia Wesleyan College holds tuition and other expenses to the minimum necessary for providing quality education and maintaining a fiscally responsible operation.
 Tuition and fees paid by students do not cover the actual cost of their education.
-Grants and gifts received by the college through the generosity of the United Methodist Church, foundations, friends, and others help to reduce the difference between income and costs.
-Basic tuition and fees for students entering the college for the academic year 2013-2014 are as follows:
+Grants and gifts received by the College through the generosity of the United Methodist Church, foundations, friends, and others help to reduce the difference between income and costs.
+Basic tuition and fees for students attending the College for the academic year 2014-2015 are as follows:

-Tuition \$ 31,532
+Tuition \$.
+32,636.00

-Double Room

-and Meals \$ 8,508
+Double Room and Meals \$ 8,594.00

-Damage Deposit \$ 150
+Damage Deposit \$ 150.00

-Student Activity Fee \$ 200
+Student Activity Fee \$ 200.00

-Technology Fee \$ 450
+Technology Fee \$ 450.00

-\Cost of rooms in East, Johnson, Village III, apartments, townhouses and singles is higher.
+^{} Cost of rooms in East, Johnson, Village III, apartments, townhouses and singles is higher.
 (New freshmen and transfer students may estimate the cost of attendance by accessing the Marlin Cost Calculator online at http://ww2.vwc.edu/admissions.)

-Tuition for Part-time Enrollment and Course Overloads: Tuition for students enrolled for fewer than 12 semester hours in a semester is \$1,314 per semester hour.
+Tuition for Part-time Enrollment and Course Overloads

+Tuition for students enrolled for fewer than 12 semester hours in a semester is \$1,360.00 per semester hour.
 A student may take more than 18 hours only with the permission of the faculty advisor and the Dean of the College; a student with such permission may take up to 20 hours in either the fall or spring semester of a given academic year without incurring additional tuition beyond the full-time charge.
-A student who is enrolled for more than 20 hours at the conclusion of the add/drop period of a given semester will incur a \$1,314 charge for each hour in excess of 20.
-A student who exceeds 38 hours during a given academic year (fall and spring semesters, Winter Session) will incur a \$1,314 charge for each hour beyond the limit.
+A student who is enrolled for more than 20 hours at the conclusion of the add/drop period of a given semester will incur a \$1,360.00 charge for each hour in excess of 20.
+A student who exceeds 38 hours during a given academic year (fall and spring semesters, winter session) will incur a \$1,360.00 charge for each hour beyond the limit.

+Occasional Fees

-Occasional Fees: Students who enroll in certain courses are charged a materials fee as listed for each course.
+Students who enroll in certain courses are charged a materials fee as listed for each course.
 Those who enroll in applied music courses incur additional charges for private lessons.

-In cases where damage to college property occurs, the student(s) involved are charged a fee to cover repairs or replacement.
+In cases where damage to College property occurs, the student(s) involved are charged a fee to cover repairs or replacement.